-New Ideas to Treat your Acne from a Dermatologist
+New Ideas for Acne Treatment from a Dermatologist

-Do you feel like your current acne treatment has stopped working — or never worked well enough in the first place?
+Do you feel like your acne treatment has stopped working, or that it never worked very well in the first place?

 In my dermatology practice, patients with pimples usually have one of the following problems:

 - Acne Vulgaris, the most common form of acne due to the bacteria C. acnes (formerly called P. acnes).

 - Pityrosporum Folliculitis, which is also really common and due to the yeast called Pityrosporum (also called Malassezia).

 - Staphylococcal Folliculitis, which is really an infection of the hair follicles/pores and skin caused by the bacteria Staphylococcus aureus.

-- Gram-Negative Folliculitis, which is an infection by a less common group of bacteria that often occurs because of acne-treatment medicines.
+- Gram-Negative Folliculitis, which is an infection by a less common group of bacteria that often occurs because of acne-treatment medicines!

 Telling which of these you might have sounds really complicated, but it’s actually not.
-The important point is that if you have one of the “folliculitis” acne conditions, you need different treatment to clear up your pimples.
+The important point is that if you have one of the folliculitis acne-like conditions, you need different treatment to clear up your pimples.
 If you think you have one of these forms of acne, talk with your doctor about getting the right treatment.
-Here’s what you need to know:
+Here's what you need to know:

-How to tell if you have acne vulgaris
+How do you tell that you have acne vulgaris?

 This is the most common reason for pimples, and it's what we all think of as acne.
 People with acne vulgaris have both blackheads and pimples, usually around the nose, cheeks and chin as well as the forehead.